aaronKilpatrick/javascript-projects/README.md

 * Template Literals

 This project I more or less copied step by step off [Freshman Tech](https://freshman.tech/calculator/).
 I used this project to practive my *CSS Grid* knowledge as well.
 I am glad I did though.
 Even though this isn't my own work, I picked up a lot of new things along the way.
 Like how *objects* are used in the real world, *destructuring assignments*, and *event delegation* which I know I will use in future projects.

+## Project 014 - BMI Calculator
+**Javascript Used:**
+* Control Structures
+* DOM Manipulation
+* Event Listeners
+* isNan()
+* Math Object
+* String()

+This was a very easy project.
+Event listeners are becoming second nature to me.
+With this project my focus was making sure data types were used correctly, converting them when necessary.
+I also made sure to handle errors using return statements at the start of my function.